Takashiidobe/notes/src/books/game-programming-patterns/dirty-flag.md

 ## Deferred calculation

-Let\'s decouple local transforms from the world transforms.
+Let's decouple local transforms from the world transforms.

-Let\'s add a flag to each object in the graph.
+Let's add a flag to each object in the graph.
 When the local transform changes, we set it.
-When we need the object\'s world transform, we check the flag.
-If it\'s set, we calculate the world transformation and clear the flag.
+When we need the object's world transform, we check the flag.
+If it's set, we calculate the world transformation and clear the flag.
 That way, when it comes time, we can calculate everything once in a batch, instead of independently.